-SEIU members held a ratification vote and approved the proposed MOU on February 29, 2016.
-The MOU is subject to the approval of the Housing Commission Board and Housing Authority and will not be effective unless and until so approved and is not binding upon either the Housing Commission Board nor the Housing Authority until approved by both, in their sole and unfettered discretion.
+The MOU is subject to the approval of the Housing Commission Board and Housing Authority and will not be effective unless and until so approved.
+It is not binding upon either the Housing Commission Board or the Housing Authority until approved by both, in their sole and unfettered discretion.